prabhjotbawa/eks/README.md

 4. View information about Elastic Load Balancers.

 It doesn't include permissions to modify or delete these resources, adhering to the principle of least privilege.

+## TO DO
+Figure out why nginx service (load balancer) deletion doesn't remove the LB.
+Workaround: Remove the `nginx-service-controller` resource and run `terraform destroy` This can be automated to query the resource, remove it before running the `terraform destroy` command.